puppetlabs/puppet/references/configuration.md

   `--no-setting` instead of `--setting (true|false)`.
 (Using `--setting false` results in "Error: Could not parse application options: needless argument".)
-* Settings can be interpolated as `$variables` in other settings; `$environment` is special, in that puppet master will interpolate each agent node's environment instead of its own.
+* Settings can be interpolated as `$variables` in other settings; `$environment` is special, in that Puppet Server will interpolate each agent node's environment instead of its own.
 * Multiple values should be specified as comma-separated lists; multiple directories should be separated with the system path separator (usually